Train GraphicClick on the map to explore geographics

 Quail would seem to imply that Taunton, Exeter St D and Plymouth could take the longer trains.
 So platform length may not be a limitation, although other operational aspects and technical aspects of the train could still be.

 According to the Sectional Appendix, Paddington's longest platform is 307m, Exeter's is 323m, and Plymouth's is 300m.
 Though the operational length would likely be shorter when you consider the location of signals, stopping margins, and so on.
-A 10-car IEP (Intercity Express Program / Project.) train weights in at around the 255m mark, so I would doubt that would ever be exceeded in the short to medium term given the number of locations available for longer and the number of platforms at those locations that would be suitable.
+A 10-car IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) train weights in at around the 255m mark, so I would doubt that would ever be exceeded in the short to medium term given the number of locations available for longer and the number of platforms at those locations that would be suitable.

 Logged